Mount Chlchama

 Mount ChlChama (چهلچشمه, چلچەمە) is a part of the Zagros mountains, which are located in Iran, between the cities of Saqqez, Divandarreh and Marivan in Kurdistan province.
-The highest peak of Chlchama, also known as Chlchama, is 3,173 metres high at sea level, near the villages of Isakawa and Kanemat, 56 kilometres southwest of Saqqez.
+The highest peak of Chlchama, also known as Chlchama, is 3,173 metres above sea level, near the villages of Isakawa and Kanemat, 56 kilometres southwest of Saqqez.

 Famous peaks

 The Chehel Cheshmeh mountain includes about twenty other peaks, including Shahneshin Mountain, Dalash Mountain, Dobra Mountain, Sultan akhzartoo Mountain, Bainchub Mountain, Afrasiab Mountain, Kani Miran Mountain, Mazgat and Mirza Mountain (Mosque and Mirza), South and The whole mountain of Koj is with different heights.
 This region is one of the coldest and snowiest regions of Kurdistan and is covered with snow all year round.
 It is also one of the largest glaciers in Iran.

 Surrounding villages

 From the villages around Chehel Cheshmeh, we can mention Eshqabad, Kanemat, Best, Darreh Gavan, Soleh, Nargesleh and Darreh Hovan.
 Among the common routes to conquer this mountain, we can mention three routes, Ishaqabad, Bast and Darreh Hovan.
 A shelter has been built near the village of Bast for the use of mountaineers.